vikas-28/tindog/README.md

 # tindog
-landing page of a imaginary
+landing page of a imaginary website